TheTexta/obsidian-main/Psychology/Social Psychology/Group Behaviour.md

 Phenomena when interacting with a group
 * [[Groupthink]] - Collectively the group avoids discussion due to fear of outcast from more assertive group members. avoiding a behaviour to feel a part of the group, *not changing though*.
 * [[Polarisation]] - When in a group, the tendency to polarise ideas discussed in a group.
 For ideas to become more extreme for the sake of the group.
 * [[Conformity]] - When in a group a person changes there viewpoint to the more normative group perspective.
-Changing your [[behaviour]] to feel a part of the group.
+Changing your [[Behaviour]] to feel a part of the group.